imrannayer/terraform-google-get-rbac-roles/README.md

 Copyright 2021 Google LLC.
 This software is provided as-is, without warranty or representation for any use or purpose.
 Your use of it is subject to your agreement with Google.

 # Get Job Function Roles Module
 This module takes a map of job functions for groups/users/service accounts and returns bindings in format which can be passed to [GCP IAM modules](https://github.com/terraform-google-modules/terraform-google-iam).
 Module does not create any resource.
-It is used to centrally manage job functions to Predefined role mapping and generate bindings as output.
+It is used to centrally manage job functions to GCP roles mapping and generate bindings as output.

 ## Compatibility
 This code is intended for use with Terraform 0.14 or higher.